felixangell/mac/mac-improved/README.md

 MAC is a really simple virtual machine.
 It's written in C and is [as of writing this] only one small C file.

+This is the more advanced version, you can pass it files, for instance this file is `test.mac`:

+	1 5 2 1
+	5 2 1 5
+	2 0

+Which is passed as an argument to the program `./mac test.mac` and it will execute the program.
+Note that there could be more error checks on memory, etc. But these are not accounted for for simplicity and brevity.

 ## Registers

 	register	purpose